jknohr/smarter/examples/lighting-app/silabs/SiWx917/README.md

 ## Introduction

-The EFR32 lighting example provides a baseline demonstration of a Light control device, built using Matter and the Silicon Labs gecko SDK.
-It can be controlled by a Chip controller over an Openthread or Wifi network..
+The SiWx917 lighting example provides a baseline demonstration of a Light control device, built using Matter and the Silicon Labs gecko SDK.
+It can be controlled by a Chip controller over a Wifi network..

-The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
-If using Thread, Thread Network credentials are then provided to the EFR32 device which will then join the Thread network.

-If the LCD is enabled, the LCD on the Silabs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the Rendez-vous procedure.

 The lighting example is intended to serve both as a means to explore the workings of Matter as well as a template for creating real products based on the